-Inference and Comprehension
+Inference and Comprehension Develop pleasure in reading, motivation to read, vocabulary and understanding by: Listening to, discussing and expressing views about a wide range of contemporary and classic poetry, stories and non-fiction at a level beyond that at which they can read independently Discussing the sequence of events in books and how items of information are related Becoming increasingly familiar with and retelling a wider range of stories, fairy stories and traditional tales Being introduced to non-fiction books that are structured in different ways Recognising simple recurring literary language in stories and poetry Discussing their favourite words and phrases Continuing to build up a repertoire of poems learnt by heart, appreciating these and reciting some, with annonitation in marke the meaning clear Link an aspect of a book's narrative, characters, setting, etc. to their own experiences and other books they have read.
+Become very familiar with traditional tales and fairy stories and identify their characteristics Recognise and join in with predictable phrases Learn some rhymes and poems by heart Identify key narrative aspects when making detailed predictions at the beginning or middle of a story.
+Understand the differences between past and present tense.
+Make calculated predictions based on key points within the text by justifying their ideas.
+Make inferences based on what they have read and make inferences from what has been read to them: Develop their understanding of how to answer word problems focusing on the words and phrases: How?
+What?
+Explain why?
+Explain how you know?
+Find and copy Which?
+SectorSectorCreated Fire Created Fire Contactorauthor poem appropriate intonation to make the meaning clear Drawing on what they already know or on background information and vocabulary provided by the teacher Checking that the text makes sense to them as they read, and correcting inaccurate reading Making inferences on the basis of what is being said and done Answering and asking questions Predicting what might happen on the basis of what has been read so far Participate in discussion about books, poems and other works that are read to them and those that they can read for themselves, taking turns and listening to what others say The little boy said that 'dark was exciting'.
+How did show this to the Owl?
+How did you know that Mr Fox was worried after he said "I have had enough?"
+Learn how to effectively reread in order to: find and copy specific words and phrases and make inferences.
+Participate in group and class discussions about characters, plot, narrative and genre and share their personal opinion about a text.
+Recognise and analyse the features of a non-fiction text through discussing and exploring: contents page, captions, headings/sub-headings, bullet pointed facts, index and glossary. heading subheading index glossary fact contents how why which what find and copy explain

-- Develop pleasure in reading, motivation to read, vocabulary and understanding by: - Listening to, discussing and expressing views about a wide range of contemporary and classic poetry, stories and non-fiction at a level beyond that at which they can read independently - Discussing the sequence of events in books and how items of information are related - Becoming increasingly familiar with and retelling a wider range of stories, fairy stories and traditional tales - Being introduced to non-fiction books that are structured in different ways - Recognising simple recurring literary language in stories and poetry - Discussing and clarifying the meanings of words, linking new meanings to known vocabulary - Discussing their favourite words and phrases - Continuing to build up a repertoire of poems learnt by heart, appreciating these and reciting some, with appropriate intonation to make the meaning clear - Drawing on what they already know or on background information and vocabulary provided by the teacher - Checking that the text makes sense to them as they read, and correcting inaccurate reading - Making inferences on the basis of what is being said and done - Answering and asking questions - Predicting what might happen on the basis of what has been read so far - Participate in discussion about books, poems and other works that are read to them and those that they can read for themselves, taking turns and listening to what others say - Explain and discuss their understanding of books, poems and other material, both those that they listen to and those that they read for themselves
+Explain and discuss their understanding of books, poems and other material, both those that they listen to and those that they read for themselves